electrovir/prettier-plugin-multiline-arrays/README.md

 TypeScript, JavaScript, and JSON files are officially supported (others may still work).

 [Please file issues in the GitHub repo](https://github.com/electrovir/prettier-plugin-multiline-arrays/issues/new) and include code examples if you come across formatting errors.
-You can set the `NEW_LINE_DEBUG` environment variable to something truthy to get extra debug output when formatting.

-# Usage
+## Usage

 Add this config to your prettierrc file: